 "I was pondering over the difficulties, our team was thinking of ways.
 But obviously I couldn't share it with anyone," he said in his speech.

-He expressed his gratitude towards the people for hailing the decision on demonetisation.
+He expressed his gratitude towards the people for hailing the

 "I salute the people of India for hailing this initiative, despite all difficulties they have supported us," he said.